 The Middle Kingdom’s economy is faltering after decades of solid double-digit growth.
 Trade logistics policies and regional initiatives are attempts by the central government to attract more investments, boost exports and take Asia region leadership.
 In August, the Ministry of Commerce of the People’s Republic of China (PRC) announced setting up seven new free trade zones (FTZ) after Shanghai and three other pilot FTZs started in 2013 and 2015, respectively.
 There is also more focus on reducing logistics costs for enterprise competitiveness.
 Regional initiatives are based on the Asia Infrastructure Investment Bank (AIIB) and the Regional Comprehensive Economic Partnership (RCEP) for trade.
+The Magic Number

 The PRC’s economy is expanding in the 6% range as measured by gross domestic product (GDP) for this year and forecasted for next year, which is the slowest rate in 25 years.
 This rate needs to stay at 6.5% in order to reach the goal of doubling per capita income by 2020, avoid social unrest from layoffs and create jobs.
 However, as a nation of savers, Chinese total household wealth rose $6.3 trillion to $23 trillion over the past 15 years, a gain of 265%, and on an average 9.4% annual rate over the next five years will reach $40 trillion by 2020.
 But the United States still remains the world leader at $86 trillion in total household wealth.